JordanTipton/kinesisexample/README.md

 # kinesisexample
-Example Kinesis producer and consumer
+Example Kinesis producer and consumer implemented in Kotlin using the v2 interface